MR-Khan0099/Java_Home_Tasks/README.md

 1. Just **Run** the `Main.java` for the points 3 and 4.
 2. Just **Run** the `ChargingSystem.java` check the reservation systems.

+## Important Notes To consider:
+- It is a **madatory** to change the path of the moved file to your own path.
+You have to edit it in the `Main.java` class, this line 93